 Whether the dream lens is a superzoom travel companion, a compact wide prime, or a fast telephoto for portraits — this is the chance to make it count.
 Head to the voting page once it’s live and make the pick.

-When does the Fujifilm lens vote open?
+When did the Fujifilm lens vote happen?

 The voting page goes live after the “Focus on Glass — Untold Stories” event on March 5, 2026.
 The event starts at 8 AM EST / 2 PM CET / 10 PM JST.
 The page is expected to be accessible at fujifilm-x.com once the event concludes.